grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/09 Netdata.md

 ---
-title: 'Datadog'
+title: 'Netdata'
-excerpt: 'The Datadog integration allows visualizing load test results and correlating performance testing metrics in Datadog.'
+excerpt: 'The Netdata integration allows visualizing load test results with zero configuration, in seconds'
 ---

 K6 can send performance testing metrics to [Netdata](https://netdata.cloud).
 This enables the user to start monitoring it's K6 experiments right away, as Netdata is a monitoring tool with: